top of page

 Bill, a California Bar member for over 30 years, is experienced in personal injury, insurance defense, and civil trial practice, including Senior Staff Trial Attorney for Travelers Insurance.
 He's a dedicated Mediator and part-time Professor of Law at John F. Kennedy School of Law at National University.

-Student Contest Committee
+Student Art Contest Committee

 ElissaDingus_2023StudentContest.jpg